Paolin83/COVID19_SEIR_model/draft_analysis_Veneto_new.md

 # Disclaimer

-  - We want to investigate the evolution of the coronavirus pandemic in Italy from a statistical perspective using aggregated data.
+  - We want to investigate the evolution of the coronavirus pandemic in the Veneto Region from a statistical perspective using aggregated data.

   - Our point of view is that of surveillance with the goal of detecting important changes in the underlying (random) process as soon as possible after it has occured.

-  - We use data provided by Italian Civil Protection Department
+  - We use data provided by Italian Civil Protection Department and the analysis was restricted to the Veneto Rego

   - This document is in a draft mode, and it is continuously updated.

   - The layout of the draft must definitely be improved.

+\*NB: set the file output format to

+\#output:html\_document:
+df\_print: paged
+pdf\_document:
+toc: yes

-NB: the file draft\_analysis\_italy\_html.Rmd performs the same analysis enabling Javascript Pictures. \#\# The COVID dataset
+which performs the same analysis enabling Javascript Pictures.

+## The COVID dataset

 The present analysis started from the dataset on COVID19 updated in
 <https://github.com/pcm-dpc/COVID-19>, database provided by the Italian